 Not Firmly Resettled in Any Foreign Country

-To apply for the Asylum Green Card, you must be “admissible”.
-That means that none of the official “inadmissibility grounds” apply to you.
+To apply for the asylum green card, you must be “admissible.”
+That means that none of USCIS’s official inadmissibility grounds apply to you.
 The grounds of inadmissibility include your country of origin, health reasons, criminal reasons, national security reasons, prior removal proceedings, unlawful status, the likelihood of becoming a public charge, lack of labor certification, and fraud or misrepresentation.
-USCIS lists the full admissibility criteria for the Asylum Green Card on their website.
+USCIS lists the full admissibility criteria for the asylum green card.

-To adjust status from an asylee to a lawful permanent resident and get an Asylum Green Card, you must follow the seven steps below:
+To adjust your status from an asylee to a lawful permanent resident and get an asylum green card, you must follow the seven steps below:

-The first step in the Asylum Green Card application process is to complete Form I-485, Application to Register Permanent Residence or Adjust Status.
-This form is the official Green Card application.
-It is 20-pages long and collects information about the applicant, including your biographic information, immigration history, immigration status, marital status, and numerous other things about you.
+The first step in the asylum green card application process is to complete Form I-485: Application to Register Permanent Residence or Adjust Status.
+This 20-page form is the official green card application.
+It asks about your biographic information, immigration history, immigration status, marital status, and many other things.
 Form I-485 will also assess whether you fall under any of the grounds of inadmissibility.
 You can find the most recent version of Form I-485 on the USCIS website.

 When you have completed Form I-485, you should begin gathering your supporting documents.
 You’ll need the following things:

-- A copy of Form I-693, Report of Medical Examination and Vaccination Record, completed by a USCIS-approved doctor.
-This is not always required, but USCIS may ask you to submit to a medical exam and receive vaccinations as part of the Asylum process.
+A copy of Form I-693: Report of Medical Examination and Vaccination Record.
+This form must be completed by a USCIS-approved doctor.
+It isn’t always required, but USCIS may ask you to submit to a medical exam and receive vaccinations as part of the asylum process.
 If they require this of you, the doctor performing examination will give you a completed Form I-693.

-- A copy of a completed Form I-765, Application for Employment Authorization if you want a work permit.
+A copy of a completed Form I-765, the Application for Employment Authorization, if you want a work permit.

-- A copy of a completed Form I-131, Application for Travel Document if you want to travel out of the U.S. before your Green Card interview.
+A copy of a completed Form I-131, the Application for Travel Document, if you want to travel out of the U.S. before your green card interview.
 You must be sure not to travel back to the country you fled from.

 Now that you have completed all the application forms, gathered your supporting documents, and secured your filing fees, it’s time to assemble all of these items into an immigration filing packet to submit to USCIS!

 Once you’ve assembled your packet, it’s time to mail it to USCIS.
 As an asylee, you will send your application packet to one of the USCIS lockboxes.
-The lockbox that you use will depend on where you live and the postal service that you use to submit the application. it's a good idea to use a postal service that has tracking so that you can keep an eye on your application.
+The address you send the packet to will depend on where you live and the postal service that you use to submit the application. it's a good idea to use a postal service that has tracking so that you can keep an eye on your application.

-Not every Asylum applicant must attend a Green Card interview - sometimes USCIS waived the Green Card interview since you already went through an Asylum interview.
-If USCIS does require you to attend a Green Card interview, they will let you know by mail.
+Not every asylum applicant must attend a green card interview.
+Sometimes USCIS waives the green card interview since you already went through an asylum interview.
+If USCIS does require you to attend a green card interview, they will let you know by mail.

-As a Green Card holder, you should keep your valid Green Card on you at all times.
-It’s your ticket to living, working in the U.S. and enjoying the benefits of being a lawful permanent resident.
-You can get a Social Security Card and driver's license as a permanent resident.
+As a green card holder, you should keep your valid green card on you at all times.
+It’s your ticket to living and working in the U.S. and enjoying the benefits of being a lawful permanent resident.
+You can get a Social Security card and driver's license as a permanent resident.
 After you have been in permanent resident status for five years, you can apply to become a U.S. citizen.

-Suppose you applied for asylum with your family members, and they received derivative asylum together with your approved request.
-In that case, they can also apply for a Green Card after a year of being physically present in the U.S. while remaining in asylee status.
-They can apply for their Green Cards with or without you, even if you choose not to apply for an Asylum Green Card.
+If you applied for asylum with your family members and they received derivative asylum together with your approved request, they can also apply for a green card after a year of being physically present in the U.S. while remaining in asylee status.
+They can apply for their green cards with or without you, even if you choose not to apply for an asylum green card.